eudicots/Cactus/readme.markdown

 	cactus [path] deploy

 After deploying you can visit the website directly.
 You can find a deploy log at [site url]/versions.txt.
 When you add a CloudFront CDN, Cactus also will automatically expire all changed files at the edge locations.
 This may take up to 15 minutes.

+# Extras

+Cactus will auto generate a robots.txt and sitemap.xml file for you based on your pages.
+This will help bots to index your pages for Google and Bing for example.

 # Advanced usage